dheerajshenoy/cpp-func-impl.el/README.md

 # Overview

 This Emacs package provides a utility to generate out-of-line method implementations for C++ classes.
 It leverages [Tree Sitter](https:tree-sitter.github.io/tree-sitter/) for accurate parsing of C++ declarations directly from header files.

 Place your cursor on a C++ method declaration inside a header file, run the command, and the function body will be automatically generated and inserted in the corresponding source (.cpp) file.

 Templated methods are fully supported.

+Version: 0.1.1

 > [!CAUTION]
 > I am new to Emacs Lisp and this plugin is still in early stages and it might not work all the time.